 \section{Abstract}

 In this paper, new criteria for zero dimensional rings, Gelfand rings, clean rings and mp-rings are given.
-The equivalency of some of the classical criteria are also proved by new and simple methods.
-A new and interesting class of rings is introduced and studied, we call them purified rings.
-Specially, non-trivial characterizations for reduced purified rings are given.
-Purified rings are actually the dual of clean rings.
-The pure ideals of reduced Gelfand rings and mp-rings are characterized.
-It is also proved that if the topology of a scheme is Hausdorff then the affine opens of that scheme is stable under taking finite unions (and nonempty finite intersections).
+A new class of rings is introduced and studied, we call them purified rings.
+Specially, reduced purified rings are characterized.
+New characterizations for pure ideals of reduced Gelfand rings and mp-rings are provided.
+It is also proved that if the topology of a scheme is Hausdorff, then the affine opens of that scheme is stable under taking finite unions.
 In particular, every compact scheme is an affine scheme. \\